Baltimore Brain Injury Attorney

 The phrase “traumatic brain injury” is pretty vague, and it covers a wide range of injuries and a number of grades of severity.
 In general, a traumatic brain injury is any brain dysfunction that is caused by an external injury or trauma.
 This includes a blunt force blow to the head, a blow that actually pierces the skull, or, simply, any other form of a violent collision.

 As such, practically any kind of accident can cause a TBI.
 We see many brain injury victims who suffered head trauma in an auto accident, for example, but they can also happen on a job site or after a slip and fall.

 Traumatic brain injuries range in severity from mild to severe, and each TBI is unique.
 This means that no two brain injuries cause exactly the same symptoms.
-However, if you’ve recently suffered a blow to the head and you’re experiencing any of the following symptoms, you might well have a traumatic brain injury:
+If you’ve recently suffered a blow to the head and you’re experiencing almarming symptoms, contact a doctor.